dodevops/cloudcontrol/README.md

 *Please note though*, that this affects the security of the system and should not be used constantly.

+### When i try to start cloud control it keeps exiting with "./ccc: exit status 1" and i want to debug that more

+First try the "DEBUG_<feature>" option, if you are really stuck, you can convince the container to keep running by setting "CONTINUE_ON_ERROR=yes" as an environment variable in the docker-compose file.
+Then you can debug with the running container.

 ## Flavours

 ### aws